 top of page

-LabelOnce® was developed to address the aggravation of playing tug of war (see photo) with standard paper labels for computer storage media.
+The LabelOnce® idea was developed to address the aggravation of playing tug of war (see photo) with standard paper labels for computer storage media.
 Although the initial erasable label product in 1988 was for 3.5" floppy disks, it was adapted beginning in the 1990s to cover a variety of data storage media and later for file folders, food storage, and more.

 By the end of the year MacUser magazine listed LabelOnce in their Top 20 Computer Accessories for 1989.
 Consumer word of mouth was starting to build through Macintosh user groups.
 What was needed, though, were retailers to stock LabelOnce.
+In other words, a breakthrough.

 Not surprisingly Label Once was further adapted to provide permanent label solutions for file folders, food containers, hanging file folders, metal surfaces, and more.
 All based on the almost instantly neat function of combining carefully tested synthetic label materials, label adhesives, permanent markers, and non scuffing erasers.